markdoughty-test/git-intro-fork/gui-tool-tutorials/github-desktop-tutorial.md

 ## Make necessary changes and commit those changes

 Now, go to history tab and open `Contributors.md` file in a text editor by right clicking and open in text editor.
-Scroll to the bottom of the page and add your name to it, then save the file.
+Scroll to the bottom of the page and add a link to your github account to it, then save the file.

 Example: If your name is Sue Smith, It should look a bit like this (depending on your Github account name):
 `[SueSmith](https://github.com/suesmith)`